keesschollaart81/AzureCostInsights.Marketplace/README.md

     ![](/AzureCostInsights.Marketplace/screenshots/buildpipeline.png)

 2. **Queue the build** and wait for it to finish before continuing with step 3 <br/>
-While waiting, You are encouraged you to read the following tips:
+While waiting, you are encouraged you to read the following tips:
     - In the trigger's tab, disable the 'continuous' trigger and set a scheduled trigger, for example every night at 04:00 AM and make sure 'Only schedule builds if the source or pipeline has changed' is **un**checked
     - The build pipeline has, by default, a maximum duration of 60 minutes (see the 'options' tab), this might be to short depending on the size of your cost data.
 It takes ~10 minutes to download the costs for 100.000$
     - Observe the artifacts of the build, this is the data that will be used by the widget